30th Annual Postsecondary Disability Training Institute (PTI)

 “A Path to Pride and Success”

-LeDerick Horn, Speaker, Author, Poet, and Disability Advocate
+LeDerick Horne, Speaker, Author, Poet, and Disability Advocate

 Labeled as neurologically impaired in third grade, LeDerick Horne defies any and all labels.
 He’s a dynamic spoken-word poet.
 A tireless advocate for all people with disabilities.
 An inspiring motivational speaker.
 A bridge-builder between learners and leaders across the U.S. and around the word.
 An African-American husband and father who serves as a role model for all races, genders, and generations.